 8. Dinuguan and puto

-Not everyone is a fan of dinuguan, but this hearty blood soup stew paired with puto remains a great rainy day snack.
+Not everyone is a fan of dinuguan, but this hearty blood stew paired with puto remains a great rainy day snack.

 9. Ginataang bilo-bilo